 Tosha Anderson: (34:25)

-Thanks Jeff.
+Thanks Dolph.
 It’s been really great.
-I, I’ve kind of noticed that accounting sometimes doesn’t get a lot of of air time and it doesn’t get a lot of opportunities for me to share.
+I, I’ve kind of noticed that accounting sometimes doesn’t get a lot of air time and it doesn’t get a lot of opportunities for me to share.
 It gets a little bit about accounting, but a lot of hacks that we can do to really make it as painless as possible.
 So thank you so much for letting me hop on the line today and share a little bit more about what we’ve been doing and how we can help other nonprofits really streamline all of that work for them.

 Dolph Goldenburg: (34:47)

 Well, well thank you and I’m so thrilled you share the hacks.
 Thank you

 Thank you for having me!